 Extending to offer 30 hours

-Childminder Tracy Abnett started her business 25 years ago, and is expanding her setting to meet parental demand for funded childcare hours.
+Childminder Tracy Abnett started her business 25 years ago, and is expanding her setting to meet parental demand for funded childcare hours in England.

 Growing my business wasn’t a conscious decision, it has been a natural transition.
 The setting has increased in size because of parental demand.
 I started taking on students and apprentices and now I employ four assistants.
 With 30 hours on the horizon, and all my parents that are entitled to 30 hours wanting to utilise their funded hours, we have had to expand.